christophsjones/personal-website/index.md

 </div>
 </div>

 👋 Hi!
-I'm a Krener Visiting Assistant Professor in the Math Department at [UC Davis](https://www.math.ucdavis.edu/).
+I'm a Krener Visiting Assistant Professor in the Math Department at [UC Davis](https://www.math.ucdavis.edu/) hosted by [Alex Wein].
 Previously, I was a postdoctoral researcher at [Bocconi University](https://dec.unibocconi.eu/) supported by [Luca Trevisan] and [Alon Rosen].
 I obtained my PhD in 2022 from the [University of Chicago](https://www.cs.uchicago.edu)